Why Ireland should be taking way more notice of Andy Keogh

 The Asian Football Confederation (AFC) recently signaled its intent to become the world’s leading football confederation with the launch of its Vision and Mission.
 The aim of the AFC is to focus on the success of Asian teams on the world’s biggest stages and to strengthen fan engagement to ensure football remains the number one sport throughout the continent.

 The quality of Asian football is no doubt improving.
 While the influx of cash has certainly put Asian football, and more specifically Chinese football, on the radar of European footballers and agents, there remains a significant concern among national football associations about how this will affect the development of local footballers.
-In countries where population figures alone should suggest there’s enough talent to be found, there remains skepticism about how good the homegrown Asian footballers are.
-But there remains little doubt about which one is the best.
-25-year-old Al Ain captain Omar Abdulrahman, Asian football’s crown jewel.
+Even in highly populated countries, there is skepticism about the quality of homegrown Asian footballers.
+But there is little doubt about who the best is: 25-year-old Al Ain captain Omar Abdulrahman, widely considered Asian football’s crown jewel.

-To try to put into words just how good Omar is will ultimately do him an injustice.
-He plays a different game to everyone else when he is on a football pitch.
-A Ferrari among Nissan Micras.
+Any attempt to describe Omar’s talent falls short.
+He plays a different game to everyone else on a football pitch.
+He stands out like a Ferrari among Nissan Micras.
 He is the complete modern attacker.
 Pace, movement, dribbling, passing, goals, assists.
-No words in the Calcio vocabulary exist to accurately describe him.
+No words in the football lexicon can accurately describe him.
 Italians use the term Trequartista not just to classify someone as a number 10 but to describe a footballer with grace and talent.
 In that regard, Omar should be the blueprint.
 But he provides more flexibility than a defined number 10.
 He has played in every position across Al Ain’s front four; both wings, number 10, and false nine.
 He drops deep into midfield when his team isn’t in possession, waiting to make his move.
 There is no set position for him.
 Team mates search for him at every opportunity, and he inevitably creates the space to launch Al Ain attacks like Napoleon on the battlefields of France.

 The stats speak for themselves.
 51 goals and 94 assists in 203 senior appearances for Al Ain, many of those appearances coming long before he reached his peak as a footballer.
-Add to that the countless pre-assists and mesmerising build-up play all started from the magic left foot of the boy known as “Amoory”.
+Add to that the countless pre-assists and mesmerising build-up play, all started by the magic left foot of the boy known as “Amoory”.

 “I never saw a player like this in Asia,” said the Brazilian forward Leonardo last year, a man also producing impressive displays in Asia at Jeonbuk Motors and now Al Jazira.
 “I play against Chinese teams, Australian teams, and Japanese teams, and I have never seen one player like this”.
 It’s the common consensus among all pundits and supporters of Asian football.
 At his best, he is untouchable.

 But with great talent inevitably comes great responsibility.
 This is seen as the golden generation of UAE football.
 A team with enough class and profile to finally step out of the footballing shadows and replicate the fairy tale World Cup qualification of 1990.
 It should be a team storming the gates of success.
 Omar Abdulrahman, providing the bullets for clinical strikers like Ali Mabkhout and Ahmed Khalil, should instill fear into every national team they face.
 But their World Cup qualification hopes have been left in tatters after defeats home and away to Australia.
 A sobbing national coach resigned, and the team is in disarray.
-All this is even more disappointing for UAE supporters, considering the excellent football they produced to win the Gulf Cup of Nations in 2013; Omar was voted the best player in the tournament.
+This is even more disappointing for UAE supporters, given the excellent football they played to win the 2013 Gulf Cup of Nations—where Omar was named the tournament’s best player.
 But with the national team’s latest failure, fingers in the media have inevitably been pointed at their golden boy, and like all mercurial talents, they usually take the blame for under-performing teammates.

 Omar's decision not to take such a crucial penalty was seen by many as a captain shirking his responsibilities and failing to step up in the big moment.
 Logic would simply suggest that a striker taking a penalty is the normal routine, but the fact that Omar has taken every penalty at the club since then has done little to diminish criticism.
 It’s the nature of football fandom and punditry.
 Take aim at those lauded for their skill and hope for their failure rather than appreciate their talent.
 If such a moment presented itself again, there’s no questioning who would step up.

 The next dilemma for Omar is perhaps the most obvious of all.
 Will there be a move to Europe?
 The ultimate test for every overseas footballer, according to those in European football, anyway.
 Manchester City came calling after his impressive displays at the 2012 Olympics, and he was offered a contract following a successful trial, but his refusal to sign was attributed to work permit issues - although most believed it was just too soon for the 21-year-old at the time.
 To understand why he hasn’t made the move, look beyond the game.
-Financially, he is secure, he is treated like royalty at home, and he has two brothers who play with him at Al Ain.
+Financially, he is secure; he is treated like royalty at home; and he has two brothers who play with him in Al Ain.
 It’s a situation impossible to replicate at any other club.
-It is very hard for an Emirati player to adapt to life outside their home, and a player risks tarnishing their reputation, even someone as skilled as Omar Abdulrahman.
+It is very hard for an Emirati player to adapt to life outside their home, and even someone as skilled as Omar Abdulrahman risks tarnishing their reputation.
 He has already cited Arsenal as being a club he feels he would be a good fit for.
 There are also links to Barcelona after he faced them in a friendly in December.

 For now, we will just have to admire Omar’s brilliance from a distance, but should he eventually make the move to Europe, then the world would truly be introduced to Asia’s greatest player.